SuffolkLITLab/ALKiln/README.md

 To do that, we use [cucumberjs](https://cucumber.io/docs/installation/javascript/), which uses [Gherkin](https://cucumber.io/docs/gherkin/reference/) syntax to give a user/developer a more human-like syntax to instruct alkiln on what answers to give to the user's online form.

-## How the tests run

-This section requires knowledge of the docassemble platform a bit, as well as GitHub actions, so be wary.
-We're working on improving this.

-Our tests require the user/developer to have a docassemble server on which they host these interviews and at least one developer account.
-When GitHub runs the tests, it does the following:

-1. Sets up on the docassemble server.
-In a given developer account:
-   1. Creates a new interview (online form) for this particular branch of the repository.
-   1. Pulls in the code from that branch into the docassemble server.
-1. Runs the tests
-   1. Pretends to be an anonymous account that comes to the form and inputs answers.
-   1. Writes up reports and possibly takes screenshots to show to the developer.
-1. Cleans up by deleting the interview it created

-The developers have a GitHub action that is really just a wrapper.
-It uses a composite action in our repository and gives important variables, like their GitHub secret of the API key for their docassemble server developer account.

 ## Contributing

 Read about contributing in our [CONTRIBUTING.md document](CONTRIBUTING.md).
 Here's a quick cheat sheet for some commands once you're up and running: